nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
 * `add -p` followed by `n/John Doe e/johnd@example.com p/98765432 l/1 c/Meta`
-Adds the name, email, phone number and company and link to the internship with index **1**.
+will add the name, email, phone number and company and link to the internship with index **1**.
 * `add -p` followed `n/Betsy Crowe t/friend e/betsycrowe@example.com`
-Adds the name, tags and email.
+will add the name, tags and email.

 ### 4.1.2.
 Adding an internship: `add -i`